• Skip to primary navigation

 A lemon bundt cake recipe that’s easy and simple to make with that bold lemon flavour you love.
 Crunchy outside, light and fluffy inside, drizzled with tangy lemon glaze.

 (Love lemon cakes?
 You will love this simple, no-fail Meyer lemon ricotta pound cake recipe.
-If you want to bake a layer cake, this lemon curd layer cake is always a hit.)
+If you want to bake a layer cake, this lemon curd layer cake is always a hit.
+And if you’re a fan of Starbucks glazed loaf, you’ll enjoy this lemon poppy seed loaf.)

 overhead shot of lemon bundt cake